opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_test_network_performance.rst

 How Can I Test Network Performance?
 ===================================

 Use netperf and iperf3 to test network performance between ECSs.
-The test operations include preparations, Transmission Control Protocol (TCP) bandwidth test, User Datagram Protocol (UDP) packets per second (PPS) test, and latency test.
+The test operations include preparations, TCP bandwidth test, UDP PPS test, and latency test.

 Background
 ----------